Geovation/photos/README.md

 ./node_modules/.bin/geovation-photos-update
 ```
 And now just merge the changes by hand.
 If you kept your customisations outside Geovation photos folders, the merge should be not too bad.

+# Demo using Firebase

+Demo PWA/Mobile app done from Geovation Photos.
+See a [PWA demo live](https://photos-demo-d4b14.firebaseapp.com)

+See more (Documentation)[doc/]